-One of the major aims of the Airspace Modernisation Strategy (AMS) is to optimise future airspace designs to take account of modern aircraft performance and functional capabilities and make them more efficient – saving time and fuel and reducing emissions.
+One of the major aims of the Airspace Modernisation Strategy (AMS) is to optimise future airspace designs to take account of modern aircraft performance and functional capabilities – saving time and fuel and reducing emissions.

 Key to achieving this is through the application of Performance-based Navigation (PBN).
-In parallel, the UK navigation infrastructure can also be optimised to take advantage of the lateral navigation accuracy from Global Navigation Satellite Systems (GNSS) while retaining adequate conventional ground-based navigation aids to ensure both resilience and contingency measures.
+In parallel, the UK navigation infrastructure can also be upgraded to take advantage of the lateral navigation accuracy from Global Navigation Satellite Systems (GNSS) while retaining adequate conventional ground-based navigation aids to ensure both resilience and continuity.

 Requirements and scope

-The requirements for PBN, in terms of accuracy, integrity and continuity of service that airborne navigation systems must demonstrate, is set out in international standards – ICAO Doc 9613.
+The requirements for PBN, in terms of the accuracy, integrity and continuity of service that airborne navigation systems must demonstrate, are set out in an international manual – ICAO Doc 9613.

 - PBN is being adopted world-wide and States are expected to modernise airspace through International, Regional and State level initiatives, including regulations.

 The UK airspace air traffic management structures require modernisation to accommodate the increasing demand for commercial air travel while safely accommodating increasing demands for airspace access from a wide variety of other users.
-At the same time, greater considerations must be given to the environmental impact that aviation has on local communities.
+At the same time, greater consideration must be given to the environmental impacts of aviation.
+The highly accurate navigation capabilities of modern aircraft, utilising both ground and space-based navigational aids, provide an opportunity to address these issues

-The highly accurate navigation capabilities of modern aircraft, utilising both ground and space-based navigational aids provides an opportunity to address the capacity and efficiency issues of the airspace while making best use of the aircraft navigation capabilities and operators investment.
+The highly accurate navigation capabilities of modern aircraft, utilising both ground and space-based navigational aids, provide an opportunity to address these issues

-PBN provides the basis for future global navigation capability as defined in the ICAO Global Air Navigation Plan (GANP) and defined in the Airspace System Block Upgrade programme (ASBU), with operators keen to utilise the technology available on their aircraft fleets.
+PBN provides the basis for future global navigation capability as defined in the Global Air Navigation Plan (GANP), which is ICAO’s highest air navigation strategic document and plan to drive the evolution of the global air navigation system.

-European wide legislation has been developed to drive the deployment of PBN in the European region to meet the ICAO vision:
+European wide legislation has been developed to drive the deployment of PBN in the European region to meet the ICAO vision.
+At the end of the transition period, the following legislation has been retained (and amended) in UK law:

 SESAR Pilot Common Project (PCP)

-This mandates the deployment of key ATM Functionalities (AF) or technologies through Commission Implementing Regulation (EU) 716/2014.
+This mandates the deployment of key ATM Functionalities (AF) or technologies such as PBN in high-density terminal manoeuvring areas through Commission Implementing Regulation (EU) 716/2014

-This regulation sets out airspace usage requirements and operating procedures concerning performance-based navigation (also known as the PBN-IR).
+This regulation sets out airspace usage requirements and operating procedures concerning PBN for certain providers of air traffic management (ATM) and air navigation services (ANS).

 The ICAO PBN Manual (ICAO Doc 9613 Edition 4) consists of two volumes: